darthcloud/cube64-dx/README.md

 When you select a layout, it is saved into the EEPROM so the next time you power up the adaptor the last used will be reloaded automatically.

+#### GameCube joysticks scaling

+By default the joysticks value from the GameCube controller are scale to match the N64 joystick value range.
+This can be disabled to use the GameCube range instead (< v3.1 behavior).
+To toggle on/off the scaling function on a global basis (affect all mapping):

+  1. While in the main menu, press D-pad LEFT.

+  2. If you have the rumble power connected, you should feel a brief rumble.

+  3. Press X to toggle on/off the scaling function.

+  4. If you have the rumble power connected and the layout change was successful, you should feel a brief rumble.

+This option is saved into the EEPROM so the next time you power up the adaptor the last used setting will be reloaded automatically.

 #### Calibration